 WHEREAS, Contractor has the relevant expertise and desires to perform duties for Company as set forth herein.

 NOW, THEREFORE, for and in consideration of the mutual covenants and agreements contained herein and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties hereby agree as follows:

 1. Duties.
 Contractor is retained to provide the following services to Company.
 Zev Shapiro will be Contractor’s direct supervisor.
 Contractor shall perform such duties described below as well as other duties as they may arise from time to time and as they may be assigned.

-As a Community Mobilizer, Contractor will be asked to text at least 30 people they know reminding those people to vote in the approaching April 4, 2023 Supreme Court election.
-The role will conclude on April 4, 2023 and the role requires contractor to submit evidence of their results.
+As a Community Mobilizer, Contractor will be asked to text at least 30 people they know reminding those people to vote in the approaching Ohio August 8, 2023 Special Election election.
+The role will conclude on August 8, 2023 and the role requires contractor to submit evidence of their results.

 This work is flexible: Contractor are free to perform this activity even if you already have a job, since this role does not require any 9 to 5 labor.